 Here is a pack with all the stories and some ideas

 & All the creative responses we have recieved so far...

 Commissioned artist Diana Burch has created this beautiful costume for Emily Neighbour to perform in at our celebratory event in Woking on 25th September.
 She has printed images from all our stories on each scarf.
-We can not wait to see it move
+It was wonderful to see it move

-Smile Inside is a project developed in response to Covid-19 to connect, engage and support iID’s participants and their communties at this time when we can not meet with them or deliver our usual projects or weekly sessions.
+Smile Inside is a project developed in response to Covid-19 to connect, engage and support iID’s participants and their communities at a time when we could not meet with them or deliver our usual projects or weekly sessions.

-We are particularly trying to engage with people whole have no access to the internet / any technology and who live on their own.
+We were particularly trying to engage with people who have no access to the internet / any technology and who live on their own.
 It is based on asking people to share a story with us that makes them smile inside and invite artists and their community to create a response to their story that we can share with them.
-At the end of this, when social distancing permits, we will hold a celebration and invite everyone who has contributed to come together to meet each other and celebrate the stories and the creativity they have inspired.
+As soon as social distancing permitted we held an exhibition and celebration, inviting everyone who contributed to come together to meet each other and celebrate the stories and the creativity they had inspired.
 This project is funded by ACE Emergency Respond Fund